• Skip to main content

 Sprinkling cinnamon over pears in pot on stove.

-Add they pears to a small with a lid.
+Add the pears to a small with a lid.
 Pour over the water and vanilla and sprinkle with cinnamon and any other spices you want to add.

 Cooked pears in pot on stove.

-Put the lid on and cook until and delicious.
-If you pears are hard, crunch pears to start with, cook them for fifteen to twenty minutes.
-If you pears are very ripe and soft to start with cook for five minutes.
+Put the lid on and cook until delicious.
+If your pears are hard, crunch pears to start with and then cook them for fifteen to twenty minutes.
+If your pears are very ripe and soft to start with, cook for five minutes.

 Remove from stove, serve and enjoy!